Skip to Main Content

 BUN & Creatinine

-Routinely measured as part of larger blood panels are BUN and creatinine, two blood chemistries.
+Routinely measured as part of larger blood panels is BUN and creatinine, two blood chemistries.
 Dehydration, kidney dysfunction, or a liver problem could be indicated by a high BUN level.

 Kidney function has a stronger correlation with creatinine levels.
 When the cat's kidneys struggle to eliminate creatinine from the body, it suggests the possibility of kidney disease.